-Goofy vs. Regular: How to Determine Your Snowboard StancePublished on 05/12/2023 · 7 min readLearn the difference between a regular stance and a goofy one—and which one is right for you—with snowboard expert Alex Dolan!
+Goofy vs. Regular: How to Determine Your Snowboard StancePublished on 05/12/2023 · 7 min readLearn the difference between a regular stance and a goofy one—and which one is right for you—with Snowboarding Expert Alex Dolan!

-If you are new to snowboarding, you probably don't know if you have a goofy stance or a regular stance, and that is totally OK.
+If you are new to snowboarding, you probably don't know if you have a goofy stance or a regular stance, and that is totally okay.
 In fact, there is no definite way to determine a rider's stance.
 It has everything to do with the preference of the rider.
-Just like the nature of snowboarding itself, the way you ride your board is an expression which you are free to explore however you want.
+Just like the nature of snowboarding itself, the way you ride your board is an expression that you are free to explore however you want.
 There is and never will be a right or wrong way to snowboard.
 Remember, the best snowboarder on the mountain is the one who is having the most fun.
 Why else do we do it?
 Anyway, before we start thinking about snowboarding existentially, let's stop and define a few key terms.

 Know Your Terms